jameshfisher/jameshfisher.com/talks.md

 I've given some talks at conferences and meetups.
 If you'd like me to talk at your event, [let me know](mailto:jameshfisher@gmail.com).
+I've also made a few screencasts, some of which were preparations for talks and conferences.

 # 2017-??-??: _Don't say "simply"_, The Dev Shed, London